Hymnody of continental Europe: Leise, carols, and vernacular hymnody

 The first evidence of vernacular hymns from the Middle Ages comes from the leisen.
 The oldest known leise dates to c.
 860. They were vernacular language (Germanic or Scandinavian) responses by the congregation to sung elements of the Latin Mass, especially sequences sung on feast days and also used during processionals and on pilgrimages.
-Leisen often consist of single stanzas which ending in some form of the Kyrie eleison.
+Leisen often consist of single stanzas which end in some form of the Kyrie eleison.
 Sometimes more than one stanza was used.
 As they were sung in the vernacular by the congregation, they were a precursor of Reformation-era church music.

 With all the musical wealth of the Gregorian chant, a community participation in the liturgical song was at best tolerated.
 The more casual vernacular songs are termed spiritual songs and the more formal ones are called hymns.
 They were used at high festivals, processions or spiritual games.

 Also, in the context of the Christmas games, carols using folk tunes or mixed-language reworking of Latin hymns and sequences like "In dulci jubilo" and the Quempas carol were sung.
 Musically, these hymns move between Gregorian chant and folk song (three-tone melody, three-bar), so that sometimes they should be considered spiritual folk songs rather than hymns or church music properly speaking.

 Besides the vernacular songs based on ecclesiastical sources, the first uses of counterpoint were created, an example of the transmission of the development of music from secular songs into sacred music.
 Most of the time the melody was taken over and the text was reworked or rewritten.
-Another ninth century development was the rhythmical office, and it was around this time in the East that idiomelon (a type of sticheron) began to be written down with musical notation.
+Another ninth-century development was the rhythmical office, and it was around this time in the East that idiomelon (a type of sticheron) began to be written down with musical notation.